 It is likely that the increase in tariffs above the bound rates are inconsistent with Article 2 of the GATT (Tariff Concessions).
 Furthermore, when quantitative restrictions, or quotas are set, it is likely that such measures are inconsistent with Article 11 of the GATT (Prohibition of Quantitative Restrictions) and Article 11 of the Agreement on Safeguards (Prohibition of Voluntary Export Control etc.).
-On the other hand, the U.S. may invoke Article 21 of GATT (Security Exceptions), stating that all measures pursuant to Section 232 are measures taken for national security purpose.
+On the other hand, the U.S. invokes Article 21 of GATT (Security Exceptions), stating that all measures pursuant to Section 232 are measures taken for national security purpose.
 However, it is questionable whether these measures are justified as security exceptions.
 In this regard, the panel reports for the cases brought by China, Norway, Switzerland, and Turkey were circulated to the WTO members, where the panel found in each case that the U.S. Section 232 measures cannot be justified under the security exception.
 The U.S. filed appeals against these four panel rulings.
+In January 2022, EU withdrew the case and the dispute between EU and the U.S. was referred to arbitration proceedings and has been suspended by their mutual agreement.
+In July 2023, the case filed by India was terminated by mutual agreement, and a panel decision to that effect was issued in August of the same year.

 Japan has repeatedly expressed concerns, asserting that import of steel and aluminum from Japan, an ally of the U.S., cannot pose a threat to American national security.
 At the same time, Japan has been working at various levels to seek acceleration and simplification of processes of product-based exemptions.
-Furthermore, Japan has participated as a third party in the panel proceedings on measures based on Section 232 imposed by the U.S. on steel and aluminum, and has notified the WTO to the effect that Japan will reserve the right to take rebalancing measures against these tariffs imposed by the U.S.